Long Vowel Patterns

 TutorSessions

-Download Tutor Sessions pdf
+Download Reading Tutor Plan pdf

 This plan to follow for tutoring students learning to read was inspired by Phonics Intervention from Sarah’s First Grade Snippets.
 The amount of time spent on different activities varies depending on the needs of the student.
 The assessments at the end of this post help know where to start.
 These activities can begin once letter names and sounds have been learned.